|

 location: Peninsula College Campus, Port Angeles,

-the Bcollective will be appearing, disappearing and reapprearing
+The Bcollective will be appearing, disappearing and reapprearing many

-many times as Me, Myself and I at the Children's Festival
+times as Me, Myself and I at the Children's Festival of Art.

 Pocket's Website for more information on our children's performances